mfreemon/Chattest/README.md

 ## Overview

-The goal of this project is to simulate a chatwindow application.
+The goal of this project is to simulate an application chat-window.
 When initially building the simulation, I considered using an MVC framework such as Angular because of its ease of use when it comes to data-binding.
 I settled with Jquery simply because it seemed like the quickest solution to accomplish the goal.

+Next step will be adding a node server to actually implement chat capability.

 ## Quirk